It is easy to get hold of these delicious plants from

 able to split successful parent stock.

-As a general rule of thumb, prices range from £6.00* for the most common, easy to grow varieties up to ~£50.00 for
+Our prices start at £6.00* for the most common, easy to grow varieties.

-We no longer produce a catalogue of available varieties each spring because it is is out of date by the time the season starts - from 2016, the availability list on this website will contain the information in a printable format.
+We no longer produce a catalogue of available varieties each spring because it is is out of date by the time the season starts but we do provide a downloadable PDF of the list in a printable format - see here.

 We reserve the right to change prices during the course of a season to reflect the value of the plant offered.
 For example, if we divide a parent plant and can offer a more mature example (usually only available from the nursery).